rogerhu/PushTutorial/iOS/README.md

 If the Personal Information Exchange (.p12) option is grayed out in the export sheet, make sure "My Certificates" is selected in Keychain Access.
 If that does not help, double check that your certificate appears under the **login** keychain.
 You can drag and drop it into **login** if needed.

-Note that you've just enabled Push Notification for your app in development mode.
+You have just enabled Push Notification for your app in development mode.
 Prior to releasing your application on the App Store, you will need to repeat steps 1 through 7 of this section, but select "Production Push SSL Certificate" in step 2 instead.
 You may reuse the CSR from step 3.

 # 2. Creating the Development Provisioning Profile